 Texas permits criminal defendants to request post-conviction DNA testing of evidence related to their conviction.
 DNA motions are filed with the convicting trial court.
 Rulings by the trial court may be appealed to the intermediate courts of appeal.
 The Post-Conviction attorneys respond to these requests and any related appeals.

 The Tarrant County Criminal District Attorney has a duty to analyze petitions for expunction, retrieve the criminal file and appear at all proceedings on behalf of the Tarrant County agencies and offices.
-The Post-Conviction lawyers determine whether to oppose or agree to an expunction, determine what type of expunction is appropriate under the facts of the arrest and disposition of the criminal case, file necessary pleadings and represent Tarrant County agencies at the expunction hearing.
+The Post-Conviction lawyer determines whether to oppose or agree to an expunction, determine what type of expunction is appropriate under the facts of the arrest and disposition of the criminal case, file necessary pleadings and represent Tarrant County agencies at the expunction hearing.

 Chapter 55 of the Texas Code of Criminal Procedure contains provisions for the expunction of arrest records, court records and criminal history record information.
 The statute specifically details the requirements and procedures to properly expunge records in Texas.
 Since the Criminal District Attorney may oppose any petition for the expunction of criminal records, the Tarrant County Criminal District Attorney’s Office, with limited exceptions, cannot assist individuals in the expunction of records.